neondatabase/website/content/docs/get-started-with-neon/production-readiness.md

 **Stop paying for idle databases.**

-Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state when it is not being used, effectively scaling it to zero to minimize compute usage and costs.
+Neon's _Autosuspend_ feature automatically transitions a Neon compute (where Postgres runs) to an idle state when it is not being used, effectively scaling it to zero to minimize compute usage and costs.

 **Why do you need a database that scales to zero?** Combined with Neon's branching capability, scale to zero allows you to instantly spin up databases for development, experimentation, or testing without the typical costs associated with "always-running" databases with relatively little usage.
 This approach is ideal for various scenarios: